Maintenance Calorie Calculator

 Knowing your maintenance calories:

-• you can make conscious food choices.
+- You can make conscious food choices.
 Knowing how much macronutrient you should eat, you can put the nutrition facts table on the food products to better use;

-• you can effectively manage your weight - it is essential to know your baseline if you want to reduce or gain some body mass;
+- You can effectively manage your weight — it is essential to know your baseline if you want to reduce or gain some body mass;

-• you will be able to plan your weight loss/ weight gain at a healthy pace;
+- You will be able to plan your weight loss/ weight gain at a healthy pace;

 How to calculate maintenance calories? — what are my maintenance calories?

 There are many methods to answer what are my maintenance calories.
 Some of them are really sophisticated and need to be carried out in the laboratory; others involve using fitness trackers, apps, or different equations.
-There is no universal formula for estimating energy expenditure, but we usually calculate it by first assessing your basal metabolic rate (BMR), and then multiplying it by appropriate physical activity level (PAL) value.
+There is no universal formula for estimating energy expenditure, but we usually calculate it by first assessing your basal metabolic rate (BMR) and then multiplying it by the appropriate physical activity level (PAL) value.

 Researchers have developed several equations that predict basal metabolic rate.
-Our maintenance calorie calculator uses the Mifflin-St Jeor equation, as this is one of the most popular BMR equations and is recommended by the US Academy of Nutrition and Dietetics.
+Our maintenance calorie calculator uses the Mifflin-St Jeor equation, as this is one of the most popular BMR equations and is recommended by the

 The physical activity level is a way of expressing a person's daily physical activity.
 Different PAL values have been derived from research that uses direct, laboratory methods to assess Total Daily Energy Expenditure (TDEE), and have been validated in many studies.
 Typical adult PAL values range from 1.20 to 2.40.